adanSiqueira/adanSiqueira/README.md

 ## 🙋‍♂️ About Me

 I'm a Brazilian 🇧🇷 Data Scientist, former Officer of the Brazilian Army 🎖️, and an enthusiastic explorer of the Data Science universe 📊.
-I am passionate about using programming, ETL pipelines, and data visualization tools to **organize**, **clarify**, and **extract valuable insights** from complex datasets, ultimately helping people and businesses make better decisions.
+I am passionate about using programming, ETL pipelines, software engineering principles and data visualization tools to **organize**, **clarify**, **extract valuable insights** and **predict behavior** from complex datasets, through exploratory analysis, building Machine Learning models and AI.

 I also share my thoughts and knowledge on **statistics** and **Data Science** through my [Medium blog](https://medium.com/@adansiqueira).